swapnilsmache/swapnilsmache.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I currently work in wave propagation simulations through domain decomposition.
+I currently work in wave propagation simulations using Maxwell solvers.
+Previously, I worked as a Scientific Software Engineer at [Rayfos](https://www.rayfos.com/).
 Before joining RayFos, I was a Researcher with the Biomedical Photonic Imaging Group at the [University of Twente](https://www.utwente.nl/en/).
 Prior to that, I was a Researcher at the Indian Institute of Science ([IISc](https://iisc.ac.in/)), Bangalore, Karnataka, India, working with [Prof. Kusala Rajendran](https://scholar.google.co.in/citations?user=MA7H8t8AAAAJ&hl=en) and [Prof. Chandra Sekhar Seelamantula](https://sites.google.com/site/chandrasekharseelamantula/).
 In July 2020, I completed my master’s in Earth Sciences from IISc.
 Before that, I completed my bachelor’s in Civil Engineering from [Pune University](http://www.unipune.ac.in/), Pune, Maharashtra, India.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.